Things you need to know about Cholera read

 Cholera is an infectious disease that spreads due to contaminated water.
 The bacterium Vibrio cholera (V. cholera) can contaminate water or food whose consumption can lead to severe diarrhoea and dehydration.

 While cholera is now not so common in countries like the US due to well-developed sanitary systems, it still affects millions of people in Asia, Africa and Latin America where sanitation conditions are not good.

 If it is not treated on time, cholera can result in fatality.
 Once affected, a person can die within hours if he or she does not get proper treatment.
 In cases, even home remedies can prove effective in treating the condition.

 Signs and Symptoms of Cholera

-In most of the cases, the infected person does not even know that he or she has cholera.
+In most cases, the infected person does not even know that he or she has cholera.
 Mild symptoms that do occur usually mimic those of diarrhoea.
 However, some may develop the following signs and symptoms of cholera after a few days of infection.

 - Diarrhoea: Cholera is usually identified by severe diarrhoea which leads to dangerous liquid loss.
-The patients experience watery diarrhoea, also known as rice water stools since it has cloudy and milky appearance.
+The patients experience watery diarrhoea, also known as rice-water stools since it has cloudy and milky appearance.